Table of Contents Show

 Manhattan becomes moist in the summer, and we all become Monica Geller from the Barbados Episode from Friends.
-Yet, we forget that it is a place surrounded by numerous water bodies and gives you access to the top beaches in New York within a small perimeter, either by vehicle or by foot.
+Yet, we forget that numerous water bodies surround it and give you access to the top beaches in New York within a small perimeter, either by vehicle or by foot.

 During May, even though the climate is pleasant, there would be a slight hike in the humidity.
-The visitors, locals, and residents, hit the trains and ferries, equipped with the chilly buckets consisting of chillers, seltzers, and chairs to beat the heat and make use of the incoming summer days by being on the beaches for full-on activities and water adventure sports.
+The visitors, locals, and residents hit the trains and ferries equipped with chilly buckets of chillers, seltzers, and chairs to beat the heat and use the incoming summer days by being on the beaches for full-on activities and water adventure sports.

 The borough beaches, the famous Hamptons, and the famed Jersey Shore will be found.
 Whether you plan to visit the city for just chilling or are desperate to take a beach trip during a business trip, running off to the beach always sounds like a dream come true, and the beaches in New York are never too far from the heart of the city.

 If you plan to explore the beaches of Long Island, New Jersey, it’s a different story as they have its own rules and regulations.

 Remember that the NYC and Staten Island beaches are unpaid, and you can only swim when a lifeguard is on duty.
 These beaches stay open from the end of May through Labor Day in September from 10 am to 6 pm.

 1. Coney Island Beach